UTD The University of Texas at Dallas

 Rahman at a diaternity

-Comet Wind students from UT Dallas set up their wind turbine prototype at phase 3 of the 2024 Collegiate Wind Competition.
+Comet Wind team members from UT Dallas set up their wind turbine prototype at Phase 3 of the 2024 Collegiate Wind Competition.

 “Most industries today are very multidisciplinary,” said Griffith, who sponsors the competitive Comet Wind team and the Wind Energy Club.
 “Wind energy is a mature technology, but there are still many problems to solve.
 We’re always trying to innovate to improve reliability, to reduce the cost of electricity or to go into new markets, such as in a very harsh offshore environment.
 Students benefit from working together and learning from the challenges they have faced.”

-The University of Texas at Dallas’ Comet Wind team traveled to Minneapolis to participate in the 2024 U.S. Department of Energy Collegiate Wind Competition.
-The team includes (back row from left:) Dr. Todd Griffith, Kyle Settelmaier, Julius Weiler, Jason Newman, Pranav Marthi, Fernando Harmjanz, (middle row from left:) Lana Vu, Kevin Sun, Joey Vanegas, Dan Bouzolin, Robin Reeves, Abner Beltran, Ethan Ferguson, (front row from left:) Alyssa Tran, Sasha Luich, Sahi Chundu, Srinidhi Malladi and Varsha Thomas.
+The University of Texas at Dallas’ Comet Wind team traveled to Minneapolis to participate in the 2024 U.S. Department of Energy’s Collegiate Wind Competition.
+The team includes (back row from left): Dr. Todd Griffith, Kyle Settelmaier, Julius Weiler, Jason Newman, Pranav Marthi, Fernando Harmjanz, (middle row from left): Lana Vu, Kevin Sun, Jose (Joey) Vanegas, Dan Bouzolin, Robin Reeves, Abner Beltran, Ethan Ferguson, (front row from left): Alyssa Tran, Sasha Luich, Sahi Chundu, Srinidhi Malladi

 Griffith has an extensive research portfolio consisting of offshore wind turbines as well as more traditional technology.
 He began by including undergraduate researchers in his laboratory, and the first four Comet Wind team members worked directly with him as researchers.
 All four are now in graduate school, including one who is working as a PhD student in Griffith’s laboratory.

-When Griffith began his career at Sandia National Laboratories, he attended the American CLEANPOWER Conference and observed the student teams participating in the CWC each year.
+When Griffith began his career at Sandia National Laboratories, he attended the CLEANPOWER Conference and Exhibition where he observed the student teams participating in the CWC each year.

 Rahman at a diaternity